Kitchen or Bedroom. ???

 Just seen a convertible mini go by, top down, driver swathed in heavy jacket, close fitting hat, latex gloves, goggles and a mask, gender indefinable.
 It’s 23 degrees C !
 Why not stay at home!!!

-Less than a week from just a few buds threatening to show on the apples, we have this now, Spartan on the left and James Grieve on the right of the supporting post.
+Less than a week from just a few buds threatening to show on the apples, we have this now, Falstaff on the left and James Grieve on the right of the supporting post.
 I’m half considering grafting the two branches together when they are just a little thicker.

 Eventually (if I’m still around) it would be nice for the espalier to be self supporting, no wires and no posts just pleached apples holding each other up.